 For most consumers who have dealt with ERC, the debt collection side of the company is the one they’re most familiar with.

-Based in Jacksonville, Florida, ERC has been in business since 1999.
+Based in the United States, specifically Jacksonville, Florida, ERC Collections has been in business since 1999.

 Who Does ERC Collect For?

-The company is not a debt buyer, which means they don’t own the debt claims they attempt to collect, but rather act as a collection agent for clients in various industries.
+The company is not a debt buyer, which means they don’t own the outstanding debt claims they attempt to collect, but rather act as a collection agent or outsourcing agency for clients in various industries.

-Those include telecommunications, utilities, banks, cable companies, financial service providers, and student loan lenders, among others.
+Those include telecommunications like cell phone companies AT&T and Sprint, utility companies, banks, cable companies, financial service providers such as credit card companies, and student loan lenders, among others.

 That means you may be contacted by ERC attempting to collect a debt from just about any type of organization you can imagine.